ClouDesire/docusaurus/docs/csp-product.md

 product present in the catalog (logo, description, and so on), and additional [Extra Resources](onboarding-extra-resources.md) can be added at your choice.

+### Trial support

+To enable trial support for a specific plan, an integration metadata entry should be configured with key `partnerCenterTrialOfferId` and as value the preferred `offer-id` of type TRIAL for the same product type.

 [Office 365 Business]: https://demo.cloudesire.com/1280/office-automation/office-365
 [Cassandra]: https://demo.cloudesire.com/1727/office-automation/cassandra-on-azure
 [Wordpress]: https://demo.cloudesire.com/1248/cms/wordpress-on-azure-arm-template